Processing sets

 After you save the processing set, the layout is updated to include the process set status display.
 The display remains blank until you start either inventory or file discovery from the console.
 The console remains disabled until you add at least one data source to the set.

-Blank Processing Set status
+Processing Set Details Layout

 The Processing Set Status section of the set layout provides data and visual cues that you can use to measure progress throughout the life of the processing set.
 This display and the information in the status section refresh automatically every five seconds to reflect changes in the job.